Aarhus Universitets segl

 As part of our onboarding, the Department of Agroecology has an AGRO buddy programme in order to help all new employees adapt to our work culture and be acquainted with our workplace systems and processes.
 It is important for a new employee to have someone to talk to during the first weeks, to help ease the transition into her/his new job successfully.

-An AGRO buddy partners with the new employee during her/his first few months of employment.
 Your work as a buddy is very important.
 As a buddy, you are expected to help new PhD students adapt to the new environment and to make sure that they become an integrated part of the research environment in the section and in the department.
 You should be available for assistance and act as a go-to person.

 Expectations